Jowelle de Souza

-Jowelle De Souza (born May 12, 1974) is a hairdresser and community organizer in San Fernando, Trinidad and Tobago.
+Jowelle De Souza (born May 12, 1974) is a hairdresser and community organizer active in San Fernando, Trinidad and Tobago.
 She is well known for being an activist for gay and transgender rights and animal welfare.
 She is a successful business owner known for being the first transgender woman to sue the government for harassment.
 Jowelle de Souza has since become involved in national politics, championing the revitalization of San Fernando.
 In February 2022, she was sworn in as the country's first openly trans Senator.

 Legal biography

 Police arrested De Souza and charged her with assault in March 1997 after she pushed a photographer.
 She said the photographer knew all about her past and was taking pictures of her without permission.
 De Souza said that after officer George took her to the police station, he and other male officers taunted her for hours about her sexuality.
 The men insisted on searching her, even though her identification and appearance indicated she was a woman.
 They eventually relented but insisted on having a female officer strip-search De Souza.
 "There was no legal right to search," she said.
 "I pushed (the photographer).
 I didn't assault him with a deadly weapon."

 De Souza sought legal counsel, and hired prominent lawyers Lynette Maharaj.
 De Souza won the case and gave her awarded money to charity.